 - Bring the mixture to a simmer, stirring occasionally, until it begins to thicken (about 8 minutes).

 - Add the cooked chicken, and mix to combine.
-Grease a 9-inch x 12-inch casserole dish and pour in the soup and chicken.
+The soup portion is now complete.

-- In a medium-size bowl, place the flour, cornstarch, baking powder, and salt, and whisk to combine well.
+- In a medium-size bowl, place the flour blend, xanthan gum, cornstarch, baking powder, and salt, and whisk to combine.

-- Create a well in the center of the dry ingredients and add the eggs and milk, mixing to combine after each addition.
+- Create a well in the center of the dry ingredients, add the eggs and milk, and mix to combine.
 The batter will be thick.

-- Using a large spring-loaded ice cream scooper or two large spoons, scoop the dumpling batter in portions that are about 1/4-cup each and place them on top of the casserole filling, evenly spaced apart.
+- Using a large spring-loaded ice cream scoop or two large spoons, scoop the dumpling batter into the hot soup in portions that are about 1/4-cup each.

 - Serve hot.